sdimitro/sdimitro.github.io/_posts/2016-06-07-keeping-track-time.md

-unsure of was the following: how does one go about making an application that maps all (or at least most) locations to a time zone and a Daylight Saving Time (DST) schedule, if applicable, at any momment.
+unsure of was the following: how does one go about making an application that maps all (or at least most) locations to a time zone and a Daylight Saving Time (DST) schedule, if applicable, at any moment.

 As an example, let's consider a clock that shows the current time in Chicago(US) and Athens(Greece).
 Athens